SuikaUI/sustainable_transition_aq/README.md

 ## License

 This project is for academic and competition purposes.
 Please cite appropriately if you use or adapt any part of this work.
+The project itself imported from Suika's team kaggle cloud notebook.